 “Girls are so bitchy!”

-There’s a popular belief that girls are almost genetically predisposed to gossip and be nasty to one another, whereas boys are simple creatures who sort disagreements out by throwing a few punches – the latter physical violence almost dismissed as being harmless.
+There’s a popular belief that girls are almost genetically predisposed to gossip and be nasty to one another.
+In contrast, boys are simple creatures who sort disagreements out by throwing a few punches.
+The latter physical violence almost dismissed as being harmless.

 In our current culture that mocks teen girl friendships and highlights the negative ‘mean girl’ stereotypes, it is easy for us to forget just how genuine and healing the bonds young women develop can be.
 When I talk to girls in schools, they tell me their girlfriends are the people they feel most understand them, support them and love them.